simmunity/C-plus-plus-class/docs/Class2.md

 ---

 # How To Setup The Command Line Terminal App
 ### Xcode programs can be created that do not use a graphical window for user interaction and will use the Terminal application found in the Utilities folder inside the Applications folder.
 Due to a problem with permissions in the latest Sierra OS/X version, to have Xcode launch the Terminal application when your program runs you have to make a copy of the application and then rename it to Terminal2.app.
 When using the curriculum Xcode projects or your own new command line projects, follow the instructions below in Xcode.
 Copy Terminal and rename only once.
+The Terminal application is found in the Utilities folder under the Applications folder.
+### Again, it is best to configure the Terminal2 application to use the Menlo 18pt Regular font and normal background and foreground colors for the numerous terminal programs to work properly for the rest of this class.

 ![](images/TerminalUseInstructions.png)

 ---
 # Using Standard C Libraries
 ### Standard libraries for C are pretty complete and consistent.
-On Arduino the standard libraries have omissions and anomalies often introduced to make the code smaller by excluding adanced features.  printf is one such function that has been simplified by Arduino:
+On Arduino the standard libraries have some notable omissions and anomalies often introduced to make the code size smaller by excluding adanced features.  printf is one such function that has been simplified by Arduino:

-### To simplify porting code we write from Xcode to Arduino, the curriculum provides a set of convienent functions in a library called TermAndKey.h and .c that abstract the differences between the two platforms.
+### To simplify porting code we write from Xcode to Arduino, the curriculum provides a set of convienent functions in a library called TermKeyAndTime.h and TermKeyAndTime.c that abstract the differences between the two platforms.
 These are the function prototypes (definitions):
 ```c
 #include <stdio.h>
 #include <stdbool.h>